-Insufficient sleep is a public health epidemic, the Centers for Disease Control says.
+The best sleep apps can solve a big problem in our lives.
 Not getting enough shuteye can lead to trouble concentrating, remembering and even operating a vehicle.
 Adults need 8 hours of sleep each night, but most Americans report an average of 6 hours.
 Luckily, technology can help.

-Check out this collection of apps, including sleep trackers, sleep therapy apps and lucid dreaming tools that aim to help you get a restful night's sleep.
+On the Android and iOS app store, you'll find a variety of apps — sleep trackers, sleep therapy apps and other tools that aim to help you get a restful night's sleep.

 Note: On Android, the sleep sonar feature is only certified for certain phones like the latest models of the Samsung Galaxy, Note, and Google Pixel.